 Rate this answer:

-Tell me what you know about Bridget Louise Riley CH CBE (born April 24, 1931 in Norwood, London), the English painter who is one of the foremost proponents of op art.
+Tell me what you know about Bridget Louise Riley CH CBE (born April 24, 1931 in London), the English painter who is one of the foremost proponents of op art, art that exploits the fallibility of the human eye.

 I followed this chain of reasoning: